Bulletproof (1988 film): Reception

 Bulletproof received largely negative reviews, with most critics pointing to its over-the-top nature.
 Michael Wilmington of the Los Angeles Times panned the film, writing that "only the opening scene has any life" and that "[i]t’s a genuine shame to watch Busey—one of the most vital character actors of the ‘70s, wasting himself in a cliche-ridden stinker like this".
 Caryn James of the New York Times wrote: "Steve Carver has directed Bulletproof as if he were putting together a jigsaw puzzle.
 He tries this piece, he tries that, he hammers in the pieces that don't quite fit."
 Robert S. Cauthorn of The Arizona Daily Star wrote that "[i]t is possible to view Bulletproof as a parody of the conventions found in the macho mania afflicting the nation's screens".
 However, he countered that the film "wants to woo the audience of the movies it seeks to ape.
 You can't have it both ways with parody."

 Frazier Moore of The Atlanta Constitution compared it to the then-latest installment of the Rambo franchise and wrote: "Gary's film is not better or worse than Sly's, only terrible, but quality may not matter to you.
 What should is knowing which film you're watching, and now you do: Bulletproof is Rambo III with a dumb grin and sensible shoes".
 In his review syndicated through the McClatchy News Service, Joe Baltake of the Sacramento Bee praised the film, noting that Carver had "assembled a veritable treasure trove of action film/character actors" and concluding that "Bulletproof is delirious—all action, little talk and what little talk there is, is howlingly funny".

-Media scholar Jack G. Shaheen critiqued the movie for its anti-Arab sentiment, writing that it reinforced the stereotype that all Arabs are terrorists.
+Media scholar Jack G. Shaheen critiqued the movie for its anti-Arab sentiment, writing that it reinforced the stereotypical association of Arabs with terrorism.
 In particular, Kartiff is portrayed as anti-Christian, sexually violent, and misogynistic (with the implication that Libyan women are all submissive).